On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical fluxes of ideal MHD equations

 where the superscripts l and r respectively denote the left and right states of a FV interface, and the $\hat{\cdot}$ over the numerical flux $\mathbf{F}$ indicates that the variable is approximated, which is omitted hereafter unless mentioned otherwise.
 Then, this numerical flux can be combined with the one-dimensional MHD numerical flux and is used in the FV solver introduced in \ref{sec:CF}.

-As mentioned above, the condition in Eq.~(\ref{eq:Bn}) is usually not true in a multi-dimensional space.
-However, the one-dimensional MHD flux function is only valid and accurate when $\frac{\partial B_{\parallel}}{\partial r_{\parallel}}\equiv 0$, as in the general MHD jump relation.
+As mentioned above, the condition in Eq.~(\ref{eq:Bn}) is usually not proper in a multi-dimensional space.
+However, the one-dimensional MHD flux function is only valid and accurate when $\frac{\partial B_{\parallel}}{\partial r_{\parallel}}\equiv 0$, as in the general MHD jump relations.
 Specifically, in the collocated FV discretisation, which we use, $B_{\parallel}$ is provided using approximated solutions in two neighbouring cells of a numerical interface, thus typically resulting in $\frac{\partial B_{\parallel}}{\partial r_{\parallel}}\ne 0$ in multi-dimensional cases, even if the zero divergence constraint is satisfied.
-Further discussion is provided later.
-Note that this numerical issue can be {formally} avoided if $B_{\parallel}$ is defined at the midpoint or interface between two grid points or cells, for example, by using a stagger-grid system \cite{BALSARA1999,GARDINER2005}, which, despite its advantages, is not used here.
-By introducing and numerically solving non-conservative source terms (i.e., the terms omitted in section \ref{sec:conserv}), Riemann solvers can be designed with varying $B_{\parallel}$ \cite{Fuchs2011a}, which is, however, beyond the scope of this work.
-More importantly, it will be shown later that even if $B_{\parallel}$ is indeed constant, problems may still appear.
+Further discussion is provided later. {Note that this numerical issue can be formally avoided if $B_{\parallel}$ is defined at the midpoint or interface between two grid points or cells, for example, by using a staggered-grid system \cite{BALSARA1999,GARDINER2005}.} We however do not further compare the differences between implementations on the collocated-grid system and the staggered-grid system, because the numerical nuances would need a rather extensive discussion.
+By introducing and numerically solving non-conservative source terms (i.e., the terms omitted in section \ref{sec:conserv}), Riemann solvers can be designed with varying $B_{\parallel}$ \cite{Fuchs2011a}, which is beyond the scope of this work.
+More importantly, it is shown later that even if $B_{\parallel}$ is indeed constant, problems may still appear.